-Compared to the previous year, investor relations expenses were higher due to advisory fees incurred to attract investors.
-Property investigation and evaluation was higher due to additional investigation of potential projects.
+Compared to the previous comparative period, investor relations expenses were higher due to advisory fees incurred to attract investors.
 Consulting fees were higher as a result of less recovery from various alliance operator fees.

 General and administrative expenses consist of filing fees, directors fees, general office expenses and administrative services related to maintaining the Company's exchange listing and complying with securities regulations.
-General and administrative expenses also include other office expenses for our subsidiaries in Mexico and the United States.
+General and administrative expenses also include other office expenses for our subsidiaries in Mexico and the United States